Bella3s/movie-analysis-project/README.md

 ## For More Information

-See the full analysis of the genre results in the [Jupyter Notebook](https://github.com/Bella3s/movie-analysis-project/blob/master/movie_performance_analysis.ipynb), or review in this presentation.
+See the full analysis of the genre results in the [Jupyter Notebook](https://github.com/Bella3s/movie-analysis-project/blob/master/movie_performance_analysis.ipynb), or review in this [presentation](https://github.com/Bella3s/movie-analysis-project/blob/master/pdfs/presentation.pdf).

 ## Repository Structure

-**pretty sure I need a folder with the presentation + jupyter notebook in PDF format ???**

 ```
 ├── images
+├── pdfs
 ├── zippedData
+├── README.md
 ├── movie_performance_analysis.ipynb
-├── README.md
-├── Movie_Performance_Presentation.pdf (???)
 ```